Please note that Tapas no longer supports Internet Explorer.

 So much confusion…

 Leonidas had forgotten many things, but the one thing he remembered was his brother, Ciphas, who was a eunuch in the King’s harem.
 He was a guard.
 The ladies in the harem were supposed to be kept alive.
 They were supposed to be given out as trophies after the rebellion, once the King was confirmed dead.
+Every rebel promised beautiful women to his followers.
 That reality put his brother in immediate danger.

 Leonidas was an army man under the King’s flag.
 He had avoided being caught or killed.
 He wasn’t overly important, no decent rank, not because he wasn’t an excellent soldier, but because the older men kept him down.
 So jealous they were of power, before the coup, he was daily astonished that he didn’t find a blade in his side.
-Rather than that, they wanted to see him removed from the capital ranks and sent to a place where he was no threat to their power.
-The perfect place was by his brother’s side… As a eunuch.
+Rather than that, they wanted to see him removed from the ranks that guarded the capital and sent to a place where he was no threat to their power.
+Another perfect place was by his brother’s side… As a eunuch.
 That hadn’t happened.

 Earlier, when Leonidas arrived at the harem, he saw that it had been ransacked.
 The women were gone.
 The guards were gone.
 His brother was gone.